Help with Trading Gift Cards

 Answer: You may use any shipping service that you prefer at your own expense to send your Plastic Gift Cards to Card Surge.

-Answer: Please do not forget to include your Name and Sales Order number with your Plastic Gift Cards so that we can easily identify your order when we receive it in the mail.
+Answer: Please do not forget to include your Name and Trade Order number with your Plastic Gift Cards so that we can easily identify your order when we receive it in the mail.
+You can print your Trade Order confirmation email and include that instead if you wish to.

-Question: Can I sell more than one gift card at a time to Card Surge?
+Question: Can I Trade more than one Gift Card at a time on Card Surge?

-Answer: Yes, we can accept more than one gift card per Sales Order, currently a maximum of $500.00 per eGift or Plastic Gift Card and $1000.00 per individual Sales Order.
-If you would like to sell more than $1000.00 you will need to submit multiple Sales Orders.
+Answer: Yes, we can accept more than one Gift Card per Trade Order, currently a maximum of $500.00 per eGift or Plastic Gift Card and $1000.00 per individual Trade Order.
+If you would like to trade more than $1000.00 you will need to submit multiple Trade Orders.

-Question: How do I know if Card Surge received my gift card in the mail?
+Question: How do I know if Card Surge received my Plastic Gift Card in the mail?

-Answer: You will receive an email from us when we receive your gift card in the mail.
+Answer: You will receive an email from us when we receive your Plastic Gift Card in the mail.

 Question: How does Card Surge know that the Plastic Gift Card I sent is mine and not someone else's?